argenkiwi/kenkyo/README.md

 > The first key to the left of the bottom row is bound to what is referred to as the ISO or 102nd key, which may emit different key codes depending on your keyboard language and layout settings.

-## Instructions

-Install one of the [supported keyboard customisation applications](#keyboard-customisation-software) and place the corresponding configuration file provided by this repository in the recommended location.

 ## Goal

 To provide a starting point for the keyboard customisation journey of those who seek to increase their productivity, and/or improve the ergonomy of their workflows, without having to spend too much money on expensive hardware or too much time doing research.